superbuilders/playcademy-godot-template/addons/playcademy/backend/README.md

 ## Server Discovery

-The plugin uses the per-user registry at `~/.playcademy/.proc` to discover actual server ports:
+The plugin uses the per-user registry at `~/.playcademy/.proc` to discover when servers are ready:

 - Servers write their info when they start
-- Plugin retries every 500ms for 5 seconds
+- Plugin retries every 500ms for 10 seconds
 - Filters by project path to find the right servers
-- Handles port conflicts gracefully (servers find next available port)
+- Uses canonical ports: 4321 (sandbox), 8788 (backend)

 ## Backend Server